State and Local Policy Database

 Local Government Climate and Energy Goals List All

-Toledo does not have a climate mitigation or greenhouse gas emissions reduction goal for municipal operations.
+We could not find any information regarding a municipal climate change mitigation or greenhouse gas reduction goal for Toledo.

 Energy Reduction Goal